-As the saying goes – “It’s not what you know, it’s who you know” – which is why we run a mentoring program to help refugees and people seeking asylum with professional backgrounds find reliable work and develop career pathways.
+As the saying goes – “It’s not what you know, it’s who you know” – which is why we run a structured mentoring program to help refugees and people seeking asylum with professional backgrounds find reliable work and develop career pathways.

 The 12-month program enables people to explore their sector in Australia under their mentor’s guidance, identifying pathways to re-enter the field or related work and connecting to professional networks.
-It also provides broader development opportunities via events throughout the year where mentees can learn about Australian labour market and ways to improve their employment prospects as well.
+It also provides broader development opportunities via events throughout the year where mentees can learn about the Australian labour market and ways to improve their employment prospects as well.

 One of the best ways we can help people seeking asylum to find reliable work and develop career pathways is by partnering with employers to source suitable vacancies.
 We partner with over 100 employers every year; these partnerships range from long term partnerships to new employers.
 On average we assist people seeing asylum into 270 jobs per year into all types of roles, ranging from survival roles through to career recovery roles.